Guillemsc/guillemsc/README.md

 ### About me :video_game:

 I'm a passionate **game developer** based in Barcelona, Spain.
-I've graduated in Game Design and Development in **2019**, and I've been making games since then.
+I've graduated in Game Design and Development in **2019**, and I've been making games since then, both on my own, and with awesome people.

 - Currently working full time at [Omnidrone](http://www.omnidrone.net/) a [Scopely](https://scopely.com/) studio.
 - Also creating Unity assets at [Juce-Assets](https://github.com/Juce-Assets).